 Preference for 50/50

 California Family Code §3040 establishes an order of preference by which the Court should consider in making child custody and visitation orders.
 The first preference is “To both parents jointly”.
 It is well established law in California that a joint child sharing plan with equal custody for both parents is highly favored.
 However, joint custody is not always possible or in the child’s best interest.
-Experienced attorneys such as those at Mesnik Law Group will help you understand if your case is right for a 50/50 sharing plan or not.
+The experienced child custody lawyers such as those in San Diego at Mesnik Law Group will help you understand if your case is right for a 50/50 sharing plan or not.
 There are many versions of the equal sharing plan such as the week on week off schedule, what is called the 2-2-3 alternating weekend schedule, and the 2-2-5-5 schedule.

 Move Away Cases

 One of the most difficult cases are when one parent decides to relocate to another geographical location in what we call a move away case.
 These cases are difficult because it usually means that one parent will lose frequency of in person contact with the children.
 The court must decide if the children will relocate with the moving parent or stay behind with the remaining parent.
 The courts are mandated to review a number of factors in every move away case which come from the landmark LaMusga case (pronounced la mushay), such as each parents level of contact, the age of the child, stability of current custodial plan, each parent’s willingness to encourage contact with the other parent, distance of the move, extended family support, and if the move is done in bad faith.

 Our San Diego child custody lawyers have handled numerous move away cases and know how to give you the best chance to keep your children with you.

 Cases Involving Domestic Violence